Our Story

 We are curators, researchers, and cultural storytellers.
 Our practice is shaped by a rich tapestry of regional expertise, academic grounding, and a shared passion for meaningful artistic dialogue.

-⎼ Learn more about our curatorial vision and background on the The Curator page.
+⎼ Learn more about our curatorial vision and backgrounds on the The Curator page.

-Collaboration is at the heart of our practice.
-We believe in building long-term relationships with artists, partners, and places — weaving together diverse voices and visions.
+Collaboration is at the heart of our work.
+We believe in cultivating long-term relationships with artists, partners, and places — weaving together diverse voices and visions.

 Our Origins — From LIP to Arts South